mklemmingen/TelegramToMap/README.md

    TELEGRAM_BOT_TOKEN=your_bot_token_here

+8. get the chatIDs by (one way of a couple) opening telegram in the browser, going to the group and copying the - and numbers after the #

-8. open the python console in plugins > python and run the script in the location you have put it
+9. open the python console in plugins > python and run the script in the location you have put it